The Definitive Guide to E-commerce SEO

 After you have done a great job and collected hundreds of keywords, a logical question arises: how can you use the information that you have received?

-When starting a store online, do not rush to claim highly competitive keywords.
+When launching a store on the network, do not rush to claim high-frequency keywords.
 You can do without them because such words are used by your main competitors.
-But for your brand to be noticed in SERP results, consider keys with medium and low competitiveness.
-Optimize specific pages or categories on your site.
+But to get people interested in specific products to see your brand in the SERP results, consider keywords with medium and low frequency.
+Optimize product and category pages on your site for them.
 The paging optimization system takes a lot of time, so it’s better to start right away with the most important sections.

 1. Keywords that match the product